ThreeMammals/Ocelot/docs/features/servicediscovery.rst

 =================

 Ocelot allows you to specify a service discovery provider and will use this to find the host and port for the downstream service Ocelot is forwarding a request to.
 At the moment this is only supported in the
-GlobalConfiguration section which means the same service discovery provider will be used for all ReRoutes you specify a ServiceName for at ReRoute level.
+GlobalConfiguration section which means the same service discovery provider will be used for all Routes you specify a ServiceName for at Route level.

 Consul
 ^^^^^^